Instructional Process Programmes (IP)

 (Changing the way the teacher teaches, eg co-operative learning)

-Studies of programmes that provide extensive professional development to help teachers use well-specified teaching methods had relatively positive effects overall .
-Mean weighted effect size across 33 studies: +0.21.
-Particularly positive effects were found for co-operative learning (ES=+0.21 in 10 studies).
+Studies of programmes that provide extensive professional development to help teachers use well-specified teaching methods showed relatively positive effects overall.

 Reading Curricula (Curr)

-*Overall, 80 studies met the inclusion criteria, of which 25 used random assignment to treatments.
-Effect sizes (proportion of a standard deviation by which experimental groups exceeded control groups) were averaged across studies, weighting by study sample size.
+*Overall, 62 experimental-control comparisons met the inclusion criteria, of which 17 used random assignment to treatments.
+Effect sizes (experimental-control differences as a proportion of a standard deviation) were averaged across studies, weighting by sample size.
+Effect sizes of more than +0.20 are considered educationally significant.